klaudhaus/lit-app/README.md

 ### `fetch`

 This key is intended to proxy the platform-specific `fetch` function, which is very useful in `lit-up` state management functions such as `bootstrap`.

+The default contexts set up proxies to platform-appropriate fetch implementations.

 ## Application Structure